zhouyongh/BindingEngine/README.md

 This binding means the Label-->viewModelLabel.Text is bind to the MainViewModel GetHashCode method.</br>

 Use the BindingEngine, you can switch the view from WPF to Winform without changing the codes of ViewModel.
 The BindingEngine can be extend to support more functions, like conversion to auto apply event trigger for different type.
-I don't like the heavy codes to do the simple thing, there are just two files : BindingEngine and EmitEngine, you can easily integrate the codes in your solution.

-Have fun with it and appreciate for suggestion. ^_^ </br>
+Have fun with it. </br>

+License: MIT

 <strong>yohan zhou</strong>
-mailto:yohan.zhou@gmail.com